 - Exclusion of children or other beneficiaries that may trigger an Inheritance claim / challenge to the Will

 - Conditional gifts ; ie “gift to X on the condition of Y”

 - Children with marital or domestic partner problems

 - Existing Family Court Orders or a Binding Financial Agreement

 - Discretionary testamentary Trust requirements (includes protective Trusts for disabled children)

-- Business Owners – re continuity planning
+- Business Owners – for continuity planning

 - Overseas or interstate assets

-- Large pools
+- Large asset pools

 - Transfers of debt